MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/concepts-invitations-security-model.md

 ### Enumeration

 Enumerating active invitations is done using `PartyNetwork::GetInvitations()`.
-Only the invitations created on the local device, along with the initial invitation if it is still active, can be enumerated.
+Only the invitations created on the local device, along with the initial invitation if it's still active, can be enumerated.

 ### Revocation

 An invitation is revoked by calling `PartyNetwork::RevokeInvitation()`.
 Only the creator of an invitation may revoke it, except for the initial invitation, which may be revoked by any user.
-Additionally, an invitation is automatically revoked when the user that created it is removed from the network.
+Additionally, an invitation is automatically revoked when the user that created it's removed from the network.

 When an invitation is revoked, a `PartyInvitationRevokedStateChange` is generated on all devices that could see the invitation.

-Once the initial invitation is revoked, it cannot be created again.
-Its identifier may be reused for a new invitation, but that new invitation will not have the special properties of the initial invitation.
+Once the initial invitation is revoked, it can't be created again.
+Its identifier may be reused for a new invitation, but that new invitation won't have the special properties of the initial invitation.

 > [!IMPORTANT]
 > Revoking an invitation has no effect on the devices and users that have already joined the network.
 To remove a user or device from the network, use `PartyNetwork::KickUser()` or `PartyNetwork::KickDevice()`.
 Note that these methods are not yet implemented.